Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 Getting Around the Towns of Cinque Terre

-The next morning, it’s time to get out and explore.
-With just one full day on our 48-hour stay in Cinque Terre, we want to see as much as possible.
+On Day 2, it was time to get out and explore.
+With just one full day on our 48-hour stay in Cinque Terre, we hoped to see as much as possible.

 There are three main options for getting between the five towns of Cinque Terre.